 Funding for two grade control structures, PJ-1 and PJ-16, has been provided by a Section 319 grant.
-Construction of these structures is planned for FY 2015.
+Design for these structures is in process.

 24. Nebraska Soil and Water Conservation Program

 In cooperation with the NDNR, financial assistance is also available from the state to encourage installation of best management practices.
 Funds are apportioned to NRDs, which administer the program on a local basis.
 Technical assistance is provided by NRCS.